timothyhull/breadpool-self-eval/docs/index.md

     - Co-founded an ongoing junior officiating training program in 2023 for which I serve as the primary coach.
     - Deployed a streaming device to the scoreboard projector in 2024 to enable screen mirroring as an officiating practice support and development tool.

-??? clipboard "RCR OC Membership :material-cursor-default-click:"
+??? clipboard "RCR OC Membership & Leadership :material-cursor-default-click:"

     - OC member from January to December of 2023.
     - OC member from January to December of 2024.
-    - OC co-chair for term from January to December of 2025.
+    - OC co-chair from January to December of 2025.

 ??? technology "RCR Technology Enhancements :material-cursor-default-click:"